GandhiCloudLab/envizi-travel-usecase/readme.md

 The monthly data is shown here.
 <img src="images/img55-monthly-data-summary-report-3.png">

-## 10. Sustainablity Executive Report
+## 10. Sustainability Executive Report

-The Sustainablity Executive Report report is available here.
+The Sustainability Executive Report is available here.

 It shows the Emissions (1), Energy (2), Waste (3) and other details.